 Illiquid and Restricted Securities.
 The Fund may not invest more than 15% of the value of its net assets in securities that may be considered illiquid, by virtue of the absence of a readily available market, legal or contractual restrictions on resale, or other factors limiting the marketability of the security.
 Generally, an illiquid security is any security that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the security.
 The Adviser will monitor the amount of illiquid securities in the Fund's portfolio, under the supervision of the Board of Trustees of the Trust (the "Board"), to ensure compliance with this investment restriction.
-The Fund has a liquidity risk management program designed to assess and manage the Fund's liquidity risk.
-The program has been approved by the Board, which has also approved the appointment of a liquidity program administrator (the "LPA").
-The LPA is responsible for oversight of the Fund's liquidity risk management efforts, including classifying the liquidity of each Fund investment, ensuring the Fund holds no more than 15% of its net assets in illiquid investments, ensuring that the Fund holds enough liquid assets to meet reasonably foreseeable redemption requests, and reporting to the Board regarding the effectiveness and operation of the liquidity risk management program.
+The Funds has a liquidity risk management program designed to assess and manage the Fund's liquidity risk.
+The program has been approved by the Board, which has also approved the appointment of a liquidity risk management efforts, including classifying the liquidity of each Fund investment, ensuring the Fund holds enough liquid assets to meet reasonably foreseeable redemption requests, and reporting to the Board regarding the effectiveness and operation of the liquidity risk management program.